olorondu-emeka/clean-architecture-example/BlogPost.md

 ### Scope of the article

-This article teaches about how to implement a flexible architecture at the granular level with a practical example demonstrated using NodeJs (Express), MongoDB & Postgres.
+This article teaches about how to implement a flexible backend architecture at the granular level with a practical example demonstrated using NodeJs (Express), MongoDB & Postgres.

 **Non-scope:** This article does **not** teach about building REST APIs with NodeJs.
 Prior knowledge of this is expected.